 Discovered in a cave in Indonesia in 2003, Homo floresiensis seems to have lived not long before modern humans appeared in the region.

 At the start of this millennium, most palaeoanthropologists believed that only modern humans - our species, Homo sapiens - had managed to travel beyond the Southeast Asian mainland towards New Guinea and Australia.
+Although Homo erectus reached Java, which is now an island, it was periodically connected to the mainland.
 It seemed very unlikely that archaic humans had watercraft capable of crossing the ocean.
 The discovery of Homo floresiensis on a remote Indonesian island changed things dramatically.

 The ancient human species Homo floresiensis lived on the remote island of Flores in Indonesia, about 500 kilometres to the east of Java.
 All of the fossils unearthed to date were found in a huge cave called Liang Bua, which means 'cool cave'.